maskfoder/HNStats/README.md

 # HNStats
-Hemnet.se scraper - Results are saved to a nosql database
+Hemnet.se scraper using Beautifulsoup - Results are saved to a nosql database